ksy92/Hmap_AVIRIS-NG/README.md

 ## Acknowledgments and Disclaimer

 The source code was developed by Siyoon Kwon.
-This work has been supported by the NASA Delta-X project, which is funded by the Science Mission Directorate's Earth Science Division through the Earth Venture Suborbital-3 Program (NNH17ZDA001
+This work has been supported by the NASA Delta-X project, which is funded by the Science Mission Directorate's Earth Science Division through the Earth Venture Suborbital-3 Program (NNH17ZDA001N-EVS3), and by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) under grant number RS-2023-00209539.